-Went to supermarket looking for a new tube baking pan and found Scotch fillet on sale as it will expired in 3 days.
+Went to supermarket looking for a new tube baking pan and found Scotch fillet on sale as it will expire in 3 days.
 I could not resist it, so I bought it with mushrooms, a packet of spinach and onions.
 Then looking for coloured carrots couldn’t find them but found baby yellow patty pan.
 Had not had it for years, tempted to eat so I got it.

 Google: “Baby Yellow patty pan squash is saucer shaped it’s vibrant yellow with green tipped stem and blossom ends.
 The flesh is crisp and succulent with a creamy white colour and moist seed cavity.
 The flavours are bright, peppery and somewhat grassy with a sweet finish.
 Baby yellow patty pan squash is available year-round with a peak season in the summer months.”